jariarkko/drop-tracer/README.md

-    --create-rock         Generate a rock base model through which water can flow --simulate            Run a simulation of water flowing through a model --image               Convert a selected slice of the model to a 2D image --model               Convert a selected slice of the model to a 3D model that can be printed
+    --create-rock         Generate a rock base model through which water can flow --simulate            Run a simulation of water flowing through a model --copy                Make a copy of an existing model --image               Convert a selected slice of the model to a 2D image --model               Convert a selected slice of the model to a 3D model that can be printed